kylereicks/picturefill.js.wp/README.md

 Download
 --------

+Picturefill.WP 2 is in beta. it seems to be working pretty well, but deserves more scutiny before making its way to the WrodPress.org plugin repository.

-The latest stable version of Picturefill.WP is available in the Wordpress.org plugin directory [http://wordpress.org/extend/plugins/picturefillwp/](http://wordpress.org/extend/plugins/picturefillwp/).
+The latest stable version of Picturefill.WP 1 is available in the Wordpress.org plugin directory [http://wordpress.org/extend/plugins/picturefillwp/](http://wordpress.org/extend/plugins/picturefillwp/).

 Details
 -------